 Black or African American.
 A person having origins in any of the Black racial groups of Africa.
-It includes people who indicate their race as "Black, African Am., or Negro" or report entries such as African American, Kenyan, Nigerian, or Haitian.
+It includes people who indicate their race as "Black or African Am." or report entries such as African American, Kenyan, Nigerian, or Haitian.